 Once you’re over 50, you can make larger contributions to your retirement accounts.
 This is the time to get serious and strategic about expanding your savings.

 • Max out catch-up contributions to pad your retirement account.
-Currently, anyone 50 and over can add an additional $6,500 to most retirement plans, such as a 401(k)or a 403(b).
-Similarly, you can save an additional $1,000to your IRA (Traditional or Roth) annually.
+In 2024, anyone 50 and over can add an additional $7,500 to most retirement plans, such as a 401(k)or a 403(b).
+Similarly, you can save an additional $1,000 to your IRA (Traditional or Roth) annually.
 Although intended to help people who got a late start on retirement savings, anyone in this age group can benefit from this opportunity.

 • Consider adding an IRA (Traditional or Roth) to your retirement savings if you feel you need or want addition-al income sources.
-Speak with your Emerj360 advisor if this is something you’ll need, and if so, which option is best for you.
+Speak with your Emerj360 financial professional if this is something you’ll need, and if so, which option is best for you.

-• Work with an Emerj360 advisor to balance your portfolio to reflect your age, tolerance for risk, and investment objectives.
+• Work with an Emerj360 financial professional to balance your portfolio to reflect your age, tolerance for risk, and investment objectives.

 Age 60: Monitor and Sit Tight